BioMedIA-MBZUAI/Ultrasound-SSL-FetalCardiacPlanes/README.md

  - *Which SSL method is effective in utilizing US video data?*

+## Code

+- `tasks` folder containes the individual python scripts whihc is the main entry point to run each SSL experiments and downstream tasks.
+Please track the imports in these scripts for easier understanding.
+- `configs` parameters can be set if needed with json.
+Ones used for experiments are updated in releases.
+- `algorithms` contains core SSL codes, backbones and other integral components.

+### Downloads

+NoteBooks for processing/visualization and config jsons for experiments can be found [here](https://github.com/BioMedIA-MBZUAI/Ultrasound-SSL-FetalCardiacPlanes/releases/tag/ASMUS2023-state)

 ## Cite Us
-If you use our code or paper insights, consider sighting us :smiley:
+If you find our code or paper findings useful for your research, consider citing us :smiley:

 ```
 @InProceedings{JGeoB2023_SSLfetalUS,